 Psychotherapy is a collaborative treatment based on the relationship between a client and a therapist.
 Grounded in dialogue, it provides a supportive environment that allows you to talk openly with someone who’s objective, neutral and nonjudgmental.
 You and the therapist will work together to identify and change the thought and behaviour patterns that are keeping you from feeling your best.
 From my own experience, therapy can be both fun and at times daunting.

 Over the years I have work with clients on short-term and long-term arrangements.
-Dealing with depression, abandonment , anxiety, shame, suicidal crisis, bereavement, abuse, anger, bullying, low self-esteem, panic disorders, relationship issues, trauma, codependency, questions of spirituality and meaning.
+Dealing with depression, abandonment, anxiety, shame, suicidal crisis, bereavement, abuse, anger, bullying, low self-esteem, panic disorders, relationship issues, trauma, codependency, questions of spirituality and meaning, such as Who am I?

 Approach to Therapy